-Benchling is a cloud-based software platform that requires an internet connection for use.
+Benchling is a cloud-based software platform that requires an internet connection.
 We recommend using Google Chrome for optimal performance on Benchling but do support other browsers like Firefox and Safari.

 Sign up for a free Benchling account

 Use this link to sign up for your free Benchling account.
 We recommend that you use a school email address when signing up.
 You can always switch out the email address that you use to login to Benchling later.
 If you were instructed to join an Organization on Benchling as part of your course, you can do this upon signing up or later after you've signed in.

 Finish Benchling Onboarding tutorials for more space